Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Two novel volumetric benchmarks

 \subsection{Criteria for volumetric benchmarks}

 The first crucial step in defining a volumetric benchmark is to select an appropriate problem set for measuring the capabilities of a quantum processor.
-As newer generations of quantum devices increased in both qubit count and operation fidelity, they have stepped into the regime where demonstrating quantum advantage becomes feasible, causing classical verification of their outputs to be intractable.
-Consequently, it is essential to design tasks whose results remain classically verifiable.
-Although such tasks generally cannot reveal quantum advantage, showcasing advantage is not the primary objective here; rather, the goal is to quantify the computational capacity of quantum processors in a way that enables direct comparisons.
-To this end, one has to designate a scalable metrological approach, by allowing the problem size to be dynamically adjusted according to the expected performance of the processor, to pose a meaningful challenge without sacrificing verifiability.
+As newer generations of quantum devices increased in both qubit count and operation fidelity, they have stepped into the regime where demonstrating quantum advantage becomes feasible, while direct classical verification of their outputs becomes intractable.
+Consequently, it is essential to design tasks whose results remain classically verifiable, thereby enabling performance comparison in otherwise classically intractable regimes.
+To this end, one has to designate a scalable approach, by allowing the problem size to be dynamically adjusted according to the expected performance of the processor, to pose a meaningful challenge without sacrificing verifiability.

-We introduce two simple yet comprehensive benchmark protocols tailored for near-term quantum processors, designed to incorporate all previously established properties of volumetric benchmarks while remaining entirely platform-independent.
-We also provide an open-source software suite that performs all hardware-independent steps of the volumetric benchmarks introduced in this section, including circuit generation in OpenQASM format, enabling platform-specific optimization and execution at a later stage~\cite{EQCB}.
+We introduce two benchmark protocols tailored for near-term quantum processors, designed to incorporate all previously established properties of volumetric benchmarks while remaining entirely platform-independent.
+We also provide an open-source software suite that performs all hardware-independent steps of the volumetric benchmarks introduced in this section, including circuit generation in OpenQASM format, enabling platform-specific optimization and execution~\cite{EQCB}.